azret/dots/README.md

 # Dots

-An easy to use machine learning library in C#
+An easy to use machine learning library written in C#.

 ## Identity Function